-Daniel leads the Cloud Center of Excellence team and guides the overall Cloud and DevOps strategy at MentorMate.
-He is in a player-coach role and has multiple certifications on AWS, including Solution Architect and DevOps professional levels and Security and Networking specialities.
+Daniel is builds and leads Several Clouds to become a premier Cloud and DevOps consulting company.
+Before that, he led the Cloud Center of Excellence (CCOE) team and guided the overall Cloud and DevOps strategy at MentorMate.
+Daniel is in a player-coach role and has multiple certifications on AWS, including Solution Architect and DevOps professional levels and Security and Networking specialties.
 He is also the co-organizer of the AWS Bulgaria User Group, and in 2021, was recognized as the first AWS Community Hero in Bulgaria.

 Before he decided to pursue a DevOps career, Daniel had an operations background - "I started my career as a Linux system administrator and then grew to lead the team in one of the fastest-growing companies in Bulgaria," shared Daniel.

 Outside work, he likes to keep himself busy by doing new and exciting things every day, and "lately my kids fulfil that need," he added with a smile.